ricfrank/Redirect-From-Custom-Field/README.md

 Redirect-From-Custom-Field
 ==========================

-Drupal module - creation of a custom field that allows to redirect from the url inserted
+Drupal module - node redirect by a custom field url